 build properties are used to build and run the project.
 The only supported

-build determines what happens by default when building the project.
+build property determines what happens by default when building the project.
 The only value currently supported is

 type: php:7.0 build: flavor: composer

-access defines the user roles who can log in using SSH to the environments to which they have access.
+Defines the user roles that can log in to the environments.

 Possible values are: